threadi/wp-personio-integration-light/readme.md

 This runs the plugin check as the plugin check in the WordPress repository does on every plugin update.
 It should result in no errors.

-Hint: run this not in the development environment, it would also check all dependencies that is unnecessary.
+Hint: do not run this in the development environment, it would also check all dependencies, which is not necessary.
 Use a normal WordPress installation with an installed PCP plugin.

 `wp plugin check --error-severity=7 --warning-severity=6 --include-low-severity-errors --categories=plugin_repo --format=json --slug=personio-integration-light .`